nemisj/docs/cv.md

 * Creating architecture and implementing next version of the Mendix Client Framework ( v.
 2.5 )

-Improvement and stabilization was the fundamental part for the next version.
-In this version ( 2.5 ) I was the leading architect.
-A lot of new features where added, but also a lot of work was done for future plans.
-Most of the stuff was even not visible yet, but gave a basic for the functionality which came in further releases.
-To build a high quality product, it's important to design and implement every layer, step by step, changing things today which will be needed "after tomorrow".
+Improvement and stabilization was the fundamental part of the next version.
+In this version ( 2.5 ) I took responsibility to become lead developer.
+A lot of new features had be added, but also a lot of work had to be done for future plans.
+Most of the stuff was even not visible to the user yet, but gave a fundament for the functionality which came in further releases.
+To build a high quality product, it's important to design and implement every layer, step by step, changing parts "today", which will be needed only "tomorrow".

 * Teaching and supervising junior JavaScript developer

 Not only programming was part of my daily tasks, but also supervising a new junior JavaScript developer.
 Teaching him all the corners of our architecture and giving him different assessments.
-Telling things to others makes things more clear to myself, so it was a very useful period of my work at Mendix.
-Job makes people closer and we became not only good colleges, but also a good friends after that.
+Explaining all the details to him made things more clear to me, so it was a very useful period of my work at Mendix.
+Collaboration in work makes people closer and we became not only good colleges, but also a good friends after all.

 * Supervising student for his graduate project

-At the time of working at Mendix I also had possibility to supervise one student on his final assessment.
+Besides suprevising a junior JavaScript developer I also was supervise one student on his final University assessment.

 __Keywords__: IE6 performance, memory analysis,  supervising junior, architecture